QuantEcon/imf_2024/wednesday/afternoon/overborrowing.md

 Nonetheless, it is qualitatively similar.

-### Ergodic distributions
+**Exercise**

-Let's now look at the ergodic distribution of borrowing in the decentralized and planner equilibria.
+Your task is to examine the ergodic distribution of borrowing in the decentralized and planner equilibria.

-We will use simulation and a kernel density estimate.
+We recomend that you use simulation and a kernel density estimate.

 Here's a function for generating the borrowing sequence.